selfup/dom.events/_posts/2018-10-14-using-reduce-for-sync-async-calls.md

 ---
 layout: post
-title: 'JS: Using Reduce for Synchronizing Async Calls'
+title: 'Micro: Using Reduce for Synchronizing Async Calls'
 ---

 # Using Reduce for Synchronizing Async Calls